chenlab-sj/M2A/README.md

 # M2A

-MethylToActivity (M2A) is a machine learning framework using convolutional neural networks (CNN) to infer histone modification (HM) enrichment from whole genome bisulfite sequencing (WGBS).
-To date, both H3K27ac and H3K4me3 enrichment prediction from WGBS is supported, from a bed-like file format of M-values.
+MethylationToActivity (M2A) is a machine learning framework using convolutional neural networks (CNN) to infer histone modification (HM) enrichment from whole genome bisulfite sequencing (WGBS).
+To date, both H3K27ac and H3K4me3 enrichment prediction from WGBS is supported, from a tab-delimited text file format of M-values.
 Optionally, we also support transfer-learning where a user may have matching H3K27ac or H3K4me3 data with appropriate controls in addition to WGBS data.

 ### M2A is comprised 5 parts, including transfer-learning: